 Trade is very important and a major component contributing to the GDP of Thailand.
 The first half of 2020 saw the emergence of the Covid-19 virus, causing a pandemic around the world, especially causing a decrease in economic growth around the world and also in Thailand.
 The effect was even more pronounced during the second quarter of the year, when a lot of countries were in lockdown at least for a few weeks.
 During the third quarter a second wave ravaged through Europe, and the U.S.A. and many other trading partners still had persistent Covid-19 infections.

-In Thailand, both imports (-7.09 %) and exports (-12.62 %) decreased substantially, causing a decrease in Total Trade by 9.81 %.
+In Thailand, both imports (-14.64 %) and exports (-7.33 %) decreased substantially, causing a decrease in Total Trade by 10.90 %.

 Exports, Imports, Trade Balance, and Total Trade of Thailand.
-For the first half of 2020, compared to the first half of 2019.
-In million of U.S. Dollars.
+For the Januari to September period of 2020, compared to the same periodof 2019.
+In million U.S. Dollars.

-What is interesting is the substantial increase in export value of precious stones and likely mostly gold.
+What is also interesting is the substantial increase in export value of precious stones and likely mostly gold.
 This category already saw an increase of exported value during 2019 (compared with 2018).
 The price of gold has gone up a lot during the first half of 2020.
 At the same time, Thai people may be in need of cash.
 For both reasons, it looked like a good time to sell gold, to the many gold shops around Bangkok, and Thailand.

 We discovered that local gold traders don't like to accumulate gold, and do not store it apparently in their vaults or in some safe location created for that purpose.
-They sell in on the global market.
+They sell it on the global market.
 So if the value of exports of gold increases, it simply means local gold shops have offloaded their gold on the international market.
 (Thailand does not at present, have any substantial gold mining).
 Of course, with the increase in the price gold, less gold is necessary to create increased export value, compared to the previous year.

 Resources : Data as provided on the website of the Ministry of Commerce